Kaushik-Pandav/CricBuzz/README.md

 # 🏏 Live Cricket Score App

-A Flutter application that displays **live cricket scores**, match details, and more using a public cricket API.
+A Flutter application that displays **live cricket scores**, match details, and more using a Rapid API.
 Built with a clean UI and real-time updates.

 ## 📱 Features